Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Discussion

-The luminosity during the NICER observation of 2021 outburst was below $\sim$2.5 $\times$ 10$^{37}$ erg s$^{-1}$ and at this phase of the outburst, the pulse profile showed two broad peaks, which is consistent with the previous result \citep{Ji20} and the emission geometry is expected to be driven by ``pencil beam'' pattern during this sub-critical accretion regime.
-During the recent outburst, multiple dips-like features were observed from 2S 1417--624, which are believed to be originated due to absorption or obscuration of X-ray photon by a narrow stream of matter.
-The typical value of the critical luminosity of accretion powered X-ray pulsars are estimated to be in the order of 10$^{37}$ erg s$^{-1}$ \citep{Be12, Re13}.
-This critical value of luminosity is important to understand the transition between sub-critical and super-critical accretion regimes.
-In sub-critical phases the emission geometry is comparatively simple, the accretion flow is supposed to halt by Coulomb interaction close to the neutron star surface.
-The single or double-peaked pulse profile is produced and emission geometry can be driven by a pencil beam-like pattern.
-Earlier, in the 2018 outburst, the luminosity was higher and near the critical luminosity the beam geometry changed and multiple peaks were observed in pulse profile \citep{Gu18}.
+The luminosity during the \textit{NICER} observation of the 2021 outburst was below the critical luminosity for this source, and at this phase of the outburst, the pulse profile showed two broad peaks, which is consistent with the previous result \citep{Ji20} and the emission geometry is expected to be driven by a ``pencil beam'' pattern during this sub-critical accretion regime.
+During the recent outburst, multiple dips-like features were observed from 2S 1417--624.
+The typical value of the critical luminosity of accretion-powered X-ray pulsars is estimated to be in the order of $10^{37}$~erg\,s$^{-1}$ \citep{Be12,Re13}.
+This critical value of luminosity is essential to understand the transition between sub-critical and super-critical accretion regimes.
+In sub-critical phases, the emission geometry is comparatively simple, and the accretion flow is supposed to halt by Coulomb interaction close to the neutron star surface.
+A single or double-peaked pulse profile is produced, and emission geometry can be driven by a pencil beam-like pattern.
+Earlier, in the 2018 outburst, the luminosity was higher and near the critical luminosity, the beam geometry changed and multiple peaks were observed in the pulse profile \citep{Gu18}.
 The emission geometry was changed from a pencil beam to a mixture of pencil and fan beams.